-- Step 2: Click on Devices in the bottom right-hand corner.
+- Step 2: Click on Devices in the bottom right corner.
 The button looks like a little house.

-- Step 3: Scroll over and select All Devices to get a list of all of your Alexa-enables devices and smart home products.
+- Step 3: Scroll over and select All Devices to get a list of all of your Alexa-enabled devices and smart home products.

 - Step 5: Scroll down and select Wake Word.

-- Step 6: Change your wake word to either “Amazon,” “Echo,” or “Computer.”
+- Step 6: Change your wake word to either Amazon, Echo, or Computer.
 The new name for Alexa will only work on this individual Echo device.
-If you want to change Alexa’s name on any of your other Echo devices, press the back button and select on any of the other Echo devices on which you want to change Alexa’s name, and repeat the process.
+If you want to change Alexa’s name on any of your other Echo devices, press the back button, select on any of your other Echo devices, and repeat the process.